Edoardo Molinari: Early life

+Molinari is nicknamed "Dodo" because his younger brother, Francesco, could not pronounce "Edoardo" as a child.

 Amateur career

 During a distinguished amateur career, Molinari won several national championships.
 The undisputed highlight of his amateur career came in 2005, when he became the first Italian and the first Continental European to win the U.S. Amateur.
 He claimed the title by holing a 25-foot birdie putt on the 33rd hole to win 4 & 3 over the American Dillon Dougherty.
 As a result of that victory, Molinari qualified to play in the 2006 U.S. Masters, U.S. Open and The Open Championship.
 His younger brother Francesco, who is also a professional golfer, caddied for him at that year's Masters.

+Molinari graduated from the Polytechnic University of Turin with a degree in engineering.

 Professional career

-Molinari turned professional in 2006, after graduating from the Polytechnic University of Turin with a degree in engineering.
+In 2006, Molinari turned professional.
 In 2007 he won the Club Colombia Masters and the Tusker Kenya Open on Europe's developmental Challenge Tour.
 The two victories and his consistent play led to a 16th-place finish on the season-long money list.
 That success enabled him to play on the top level European Tour during the 2008 season.
 Molinari's play was uneven during that season due to a wrist injury, and he was unable to retain his playing privileges in 2009.

-2009

 Molinari returned to the Challenge Tour in 2009, where he was again successful, earning his third professional title at the Piemonte Open in May, in his home town of Turin.
 He also won the Kazakhstan Open in September and the Italian Federation Cup in October.
 He also came 2nd in the Club Colombia Masters, the Scottish Hydro Challenge, the Trophée du Golf de Genève and the ECCO Tour Championship.
 He topped the Challenge Tour money list in 2009 with record earnings of €242,979, almost €100,000 more than the previous high total.

 On 22 November 2009, Molinari won the highly regarded Dunlop Phoenix Tournament in Miyazaki by defeating 2008 European Tour Order of Merit winner Robert Karlsson of Sweden by sinking a four-foot birdie putt on the second playoff hole after the two tied in regulation play.
 Molinari was the first Italian winner on the Japan Golf Tour.

-On 29 November 2009, Molinari partnered his younger brother Francesco to lead Italy to their first World Cup win at the Omega Mission Hills World Cup outside Shanghai, China.
+On 29 November 2009, Molinari partnered with his younger brother Francesco to lead Italy to their first World Cup win at the Omega Mission Hills World Cup outside Shanghai, China.
 Edoardo leapt joyously around the 18th green after sinking the winning putt.
 This was the first win in the event by brothers and the first Italian victory in the event, generating significant coverage in the Molinari brothers' homeland.

 During 2009, Molinari's Official World Golf Ranking rose from 753 to 48.